Confession: I used to hate looking at this picture.

 And although I know it won’t take away any of the hurt you’re feeling right now, please know that eventually, you’ll find the light in the experience.

-Growth never happens when we’re cozy and secure in our life.
+Growth rarely happens when we’re cozy and secure in our life.

 You can try to control your job, your friends, your family, your relationship.
 And you might even succeed for a little while.